A chronology of key events:

 2010 July - Istanbul court indicts 196 people, including serving and former senior military officers, accused of plotting to overthrow the government as part of the alleged anti-Islamist Ergenekon organisation.

 PKK leader Murat Karayilan says it is willing to disarm in return for greater political and cultural rights for Turkey's Kurds.
 Turkey refuses to comment.

 2010 September - Referendum on constitutional reform backs amendments to increase parliamentary control over the army and judiciary.

 Hundreds of army officers have been tried in connection with alleged coup plots, in what is seen as a blow to the military's power

 2010 November - The whistle-blowing website Wikileaks publishes confidential cables revealing that France and Austria have been deliberately blocking Turkey's EU membership negotiations.

 2011 June - Ruling Justice and Development Party (AKP) wins resounding victory in general election.
 PM Erdogan embarks on third term in office.

 Thousands of refugees fleeing unrest in Syria stream into Turkey.
 Ankara demands reform in Syria.

 2011 August - President Gul appoints top military leaders after their predecessors resign en masse.
 This is the first time a civilian government has decided who commands the powerful armed forces.

 2011 December - Relations with Paris are soured after French MPs pass bill making it a criminal offence to deny that the mass killings of Armenians during the Ottoman Empire amounted to genocide.
-Later, the bill is struck down by France's Constitutional Court.
+The bill is struck down by France's Constitutional Court.

 2012 January - A court jails three people for incitement over the 2007 killing of prominent Turkish-Armenian journalist Hrant Dink, one of them for life.